 From TV inventors to root beer floats, you’ll find great Americana in eastern Idaho.
 Visit the Spud Drive-Inn, Yellowstone Bear World, and a summer music scene.

 Local Color of the Yellowstone-Teton Territory

 Three locals from the west side of the Tetons share their favorite trails, sights and why they love where they live.

 The West Side Story of Teton Valley and Grand Targhee Resort

-With so much attention on the east side of the Tetons, leave the crowds behind and experience the top eight things to do on the Teton’s west side.
+With so much attention on the east side of the Tetons, leave the crowds behind and experience the top nine things to do on the Teton’s west side.

 7 Best Places to Eat and Sleep in Grand Teton National Park

 It’s easy to get distracted by the park’s world-class views, but don’t miss these places at Grand Teton Lodge and Jackson Lake to eat and sleep.